Why the Beijing Winter Olympics Are Facing Cold Winds: QuickTake

 6. Are sponsors being pressured?

 It’s a tightrope.
 Olympic sponsors are eager to promote themselves in China, a market of 1.4 billion people.
 But strained geopolitical relations make it hard to court a nationalist Chinese market and the rest of the world.
 Chinese consumers have become more wary of foreign brands, and the price is high for companies seen as offending China’s national pride.
+(China pulled Boston Celtics basketball games from broadcast in October following player Enes Kanter’s pro-Tibet statements.)
 There’s pressure from the U.S. too:

 - At a hearing in July, members of a U.S. congressional panel urged corporations including Coca-Cola Co. and Visa Inc. to pull their sponsorship unless the event is moved out of China.
 Company representatives said they were still assessing how to approach the games, and noted that their advertising would focus on the athletes, not the location.

 - Two U.S. lawmakers have proposed a bill that would ban companies that sponsor or do business with the Beijing Olympics from selling products or services to the U.S. government or in federal buildings or installations, including military bases.

 7. Will there be protests like in Tokyo?